RhetTbull/photosmeta/README.md

 then in the Spotlight bar, searching for "tag:kids" will find all photos in Photos with keyword="kids" and open those files directly in Photos.

 Metadata currently extracted and where it is placed:

-Photos Faces --> XMP:PersonInImage
+Photos Faces --> XMP:PersonInImage (and optionally XMP:TagsList, IPTC:Keywords, XMP:Subject)

-Photos keywords --> XMP:TagsList, IPTC:Keywords
+Photos keywords --> XMP:TagsList, IPTC:Keywords, XMP:Subject

 Photos title --> XMP:Title

 Photos description --> IPTC:Caption-Abstract, EXIF:ImageDescription, XMP:Description

+Photos albums --> optionally XMP:TagsList, IPTC:Keywords, XMP:Subject

 title and description are overwritten in the destination file faces and keywords are merged with any data found in destination file (removing duplicates)